Potceax/InfiniteRunner/README.md

 ```

 NOTE the Images folder and .ttf should be separated from assets folder before moving them to pip library folder

+# Documentation

+You can access documentation from docs/html/index.html